OpenDICOMweb/deid/README.md

 [**Open DICOMweb**(TM)]()
 # DICOM De-Identification

-The DICOM De-Identification library, part of the Open DICOMweb SDK.
+The Open DICOMweb De-Identification library, part of the Open DICOMweb SDK.

-[TODO]
+## Notes

+- The default dummy value is "De-Identified".
+This is for attributes that have a "D" action but no values have been supplied to the DeIdentifier.

+-

+## TODO

 ## Usage [TODO]